 Elderwood at Williamsville is a large nursing home located in Buffalo, New York.
-This nursing home was given an overall grade of B-, which is a solid score.
-Based on our ratings, there are certainly much worse nursing homes out there.
-One of the major highlights of this facility's profile is its exemplary inspection grade, which we will address in the next section.
+This nursing home was given an overall grade of B, which is a good score.
+Based on our ratings, you can do much worse than this facility.
+The best part of this nursing home's impressive profile is its inspection grade.
+Inspection grades are discussed in the next section

 Elderwood at Williamsville

 - Nursing Home

 Updated Apr 1, 2023 by Nick Lata

 Get pricing and details on Buffalo senior living options.Get Pricing